‘We are way behind’: Central Texas builders face supply-chain-caused delays, rising costs in obtaining materials

 “There is a shortage of those by a long way,” Janczak said.
 “In Central Texas there are about 1,200 houses, including the Austin area, that are completed and ready to be occupied but you can’t get the meter boxes.
 They are behind and they are not getting them out to the builders fast enough to do.”

-Paul Malmin, general manager for Lengfeld Lumber Co. in Temple, said his company is seeing a shortage of all of their products right now, from screws to treated lumber.
+Paul Malmin, general manager for Lengefeld Lumber Co. in Temple, said his company is seeing a shortage of all of their products right now, from screws to treated lumber.

 One product Malmin said the company can’t get enough of right now is James Hardie fiber cement products, a durable material mainly used for the siding of homes.